View Document Text

 qualified custodian to hold their assets.
 Under the Amended Custody Rule, Adviser is

-considered to have custody over client assets where Adviser has authority granted to it
+considered to have custody over client assets to the extent that Adviser has authority

-by clients to directly deduct Adviser’s fees from the clients’ custodial accounts.
+granted to it by clients to directly deduct Adviser’s fees from the clients’ custodial

 Clients should receive at least quarterly statements from the broker-dealer, bank or